doug-pires/de-fipe/docs/RFC.md

 # Overview
 Build a pipeline to extract, load and transform the data.
 According the data moves for each layer, the quality will increase.

-We are going to scrape data from the website [FIPE](https://veiculos.fipe.org.br/) which hold Average Vehicle Price.
+We are going to scrape data from the website [FIPE](https://veiculos.fipe.org.br/) which holds Average Vehicle Price.

 One instance : I've bought a car.
 The brand is **DPIRRE** , model **Azx - 92** , Manufacturing Year is **2019** and the kind of fuel is **Gasoline**

 | Brand  | Model    | Manufacturing Year | Fuel     | Price ( euros ) |